 The employee contribution is $14.13 semi-monthly ($28.26 per month).
 The semi-monthly deduction is effective the pay period beginning May 10, 2016 for coverage beginning June 1, 2016.

-Effective the pay date of November 14, 2018 and continuing beyond the term of this MOU extension, unless and until otherwise changed by agreement by the County and SCPA, the employee contribution shall be suspended, resuming the pay date of September 2, 2020.
+Effective the pay date of November 14, 2018 and continuing through the term of this MOU, unless and until otherwise changed by agreement by the County and SCPA, the employee contribution shall be suspended, resuming the pay date of September 2, 2020.

 10.2.4 Vision Benefits

 The County provides vision benefits to full-time active employees and their dependent(s), and offers computer vision care benefits to full-time active employees, with no employee contribution.

 The County will pay the total cost of the premium for vision benefits for full-time active employees.

 Part-time employees are automatically enrolled in the vision benefit and the County shall contribute to part-time eligible employees on a pro-rated basis, in accordance with Section 10.2.6 (Part-Time Employees – Health Benefits)